ghostebony/node-sse/README.md

 	clientAddress /* or unique identifier */,
 	1, // message id (can be null)
 	"custom-channel-1", // channel that you're listening
-	data, // message data (types from ChannelData passed to ServerManager) );
+	data, // message data (types from ChannelData passed to Server) );
 ```